By R. John Quisenberry

 As they stood, Grey returned and rinsed his hands and mouth as they had done.
 “If you are ready, we can enter.
 Please seat yourselves around the mats inside.”

 The man nodded to Sam as he entered.
 He did the same with Alan and Grey in turn.
 He then turned to a set of implements laid out on a tray beside him on the mat.
 There were two bowls.
 One large and one small, both were simple brown stoneware.
 There was a bamboo ladle much like the one the men had used to rinse with.
 It was accompanied by a small, bamboo scoop and a raw silk cloth.
-In an alcove opposite the door, was a very old and delicate looking scroll with Japanese calligraphy and a branch of honeysuckle in a wall sconce.
+In an alcove opposite the door, was a very old and delicate-looking scroll with Japanese calligraphy and a branch of honeysuckle in a wall sconce.

-The man in the black robe scooped some water with the ladle, from a large mouthed container that sat over a large insulated bowl of hot coals.
-He carefully cleaned each of the implements with the water and dried them with the cloth after pouring the waste water into the larger bowl.
+The man in the black robe scooped some water with the ladle, from a large-mouthed container that sat over a large insulated bowl of hot coals.
+He carefully cleaned each of the implements with the water and dried them with the cloth after pouring the wastewater into the larger bowl.

 Next, the man bowed to each of his guests in turn and placed a plate of delicately beautiful, and complexly decorated chocolates in front of them.
-“Please enjoy as I prepare the tea.” he said in a soft and clear voice.
+“Please enjoy as I prepare the tea,” he said in a soft and clear voice.
 “I am Jeremiah.
 Welcome to my humble teahouse.
 The scroll you see in the alcove says ‘Honor, Honesty, Patience, and Courage.’
-It is a statement of my goals and focus in life.”
+It is a statement of my goals and focuses in life.”